Kavalan Distillery: History

 The distillery is named after the old name of Yilan County.
-The distillery was completed in December 2005, produced its first spirit in March 2006, and released its first bottling in December 2008.
+The distillery was completed in December 2005, produced its first spirit on March 11, 2006, and released its first bottling, the Kavalan Classic, on December 4, 2008.
+On the same day, the distillery opened to public visitors and remains a prominent tourist attraction to this day.

-After its first few runs, Kavalan bought a new set of much larger German stills to expand production.
-After experimenting with these stills from 2008 to 2010, they decided to retire them as the alcohol produced was too processed and it didn’t allow them to work with texture and flavor.

 In January 2010, one of the distillery's products caused a stir by beating three Scotch whiskies and one English whisky in a blind tasting organised in Leith, Scotland, to celebrate Burns Night.

-The distillery was named by Whisky Magazine as the World Icons of Whisky "Whisky Visitor Attraction of the Year" for 2011, and its products have won several other awards.
+The distillery was named by Whisky Magazine as the Icons of Whisky "Whisky Visitor Attraction of the Year" for 2011, and its products have won several other awards.

 In 2012, Kavalan's Solist Fino Sherry Cask malt whisky was named "new whisky of the year" by Jim Murray in his guide, Jim Murray’s Whisky Bible.

-In 2015, Kavalan's Vinho Barrique expression was named the world's best single malt whisky by World Whiskies Awards.
+In 2015, Kavalan's Solist Vinho Barrique expression was named the "World's Best Single Malt Whisky" by World Whiskies Awards.

-Ian Chang, the master blender for Kavalan since the distillery founding in 2005, left in early 2020.
+In 2016, the Kavalan opens a second distillery facility onsite, expanding its pot stills to a total of 10 sets.
+A second maturation warehouse was also built in the same year.

+After its first decade, Kavalan implemented German continuous stills to expand production into the gin category.
+The German stills are still used to this day to produce the Kavalan Gin, which debuted on the market in late 2018.

+In 2019, the distillery opens the Kavalan Whisky Bar in Taipei and offers a "cask to glass" experience where guests can taste whisky straight from whisky casks.

+In 2024, the distillery completed construction of its third maturation warehouse, increasing maturation storage capacity to 300,000+ casks.
+The same year, a Warehouse Tasting Room also opened to distillery visitors.

+In 2025, Kavalan's Solist Fino Sherry Cask was named "Whisky of the Year" and the distillery was also named "Distillery of the Year" at the International Whisky Competition.
+The same year, the distillery introduced its first age-statement whisky, the Kavalan 15 Years Old (2025 Edition).
+Following the release, the distillery also debuted its dedicated peated whisky range, the Peatist Series.